- Homepage

 Delegate – A young man who has been selected to represent his sponsoring American Legion Post and attend Florida Boys State.

 Alternate – A young man who has been selected to replace or fill a Delegate slot if one becomes available.
 This young man is NOT guaranteed to attend the Boys State session.
-If a Delegate slot becomes available the Alternate’s Post Boys State Chairman will contact them and let them know a slot has become available.
+If a Delegate slot becomes available, the Alternate and his parents will be notified by Department of Florida’s Programs Director via email.

 Please note: If you are selected as an Alternate there is a possibility of a slot becoming available at any time, even the day before the session starts.
 You will have to be registered, packed, and ready to go should this circumstance arise.